makeryuki/AtomsViz/README.md

   - Peak Hold view highlights the latest per-speaker peak for troubleshooting underused channels.
   - Optional draw-scale mode adjusts glyph size independently from zoom to keep dense scenes readable.
 - **Channel mapping safeguards**
-  - Uses JUCE channel-type metadata to pin each meter to the correct 7.1.4 speaker.
+  - Uses JUCE channel-type metadata to pin each meter to the correct speaker.
+  - Automatically adapts to Dolby Atmos 7.1.2 / 7.1.4 / 7.1.6 bus layouts and redraws the stage accordingly.
   - Unknown channels are ignored gracefully so visuals never drift when extra stems are present.
 - **Automation and host integration**
   - All major controls are backed by `AudioProcessorValueTreeState` parameters for DAW automation and recall.